AU-Avengers/docs.toum.gg/docs/roles/neutral/outlier/Inquisitor.md

 # Inquisitor

-The Inquisitor is a Neutral Evil role that wins if their targets (Heretics) die.
-The only information provided is their roles, and it's up to the Inquisitor to identify those players (marked with a dark pink-ish **$** to the dead) and get them killed by any means neccesary.
+The Inquisitor is a Neutral Outlier role that wins if their targets (Heretics) die.
+The only information provided is their roles, and it's up to the Inquisitor to identify those players (marked with a dark pink-ish **$** to the dead) and get them killed by any means necessary.

 |                                               Button                                               | Ability  |                                                                                                    Description                                                                                                     |        Type        |
 | :------------------------------------------------------------------------------------------------: | :------: | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :----------------: |